aegiacometti/netsim-tools/docs/module/bgp.md

     advertise: true
 ```

 * If you set **bgp.advertise** parameter within a node connected to a link, only that node advertises the link prefix.
-In the following example, the link prefix is advertised just by PE1:
+In the following example, only PE1 advertises the link prefix:

 ```
 links: